 - Tax Advantages: Contributions are tax-deductible for the business, reducing taxable income.
 Additionally, the funds grow tax-deferred, which can benefit employees' long-term savings.

-- High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $sixty-six thousand dollars for 2024, making it a advantageous option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $sixty-six thousand dollars for the current year, making it a beneficial option for employee benefits.

 Setting Up a Profit Sharing Plan